KaveIO/PhiK/README.rst

 Note that the PyPi distributed wheels contain a pre-build extension for Linux, MacOS and Windows.

-The setup will attempt to build and install the extension, if it fails it will install without the extension.
+A manual (pip) setup will attempt to build and install the extension, if it fails it will install without the extension.
-Using the `hypergeometric` method without the extension will trigger a NotImplementedError.
+If so, using the `hypergeometric` method without the extension will trigger a NotImplementedError.

 Compiler requirements through Pybind11: